kwikteam/phy-doc/docs/index.md

-#phy
+# phy

 _Spike sorting and ephys data analysis for 1000 channels and beyond._

 ## Overview

-[**phy**](https://github.com/kwikteam/phy) is an open source electrophysiological data analysis library in Python for neuronal recordings made with high-density multielectrode arrays containing up to thousands of channels.
+[**phy**](https://github.com/kwikteam/phy) is an open source electrophysiological data analysis library in Python.
+It targets neuronal recordings made with high-density multielectrode arrays containing up to thousands of channels.

 This library allows you to spike-sort, analyze, and visualize your data interactively.
-It is currently based on the Kwik format. *phy* provides:
+It is currently based on the [Kwik format](kwik-format.md). *phy* provides:

 * A Python API, to be used in scripts or interactively in an IPython terminal or notebook
 * User-friendly, high-performance plotting facilities